 Get these dates in your diary for 2021

-It's fair to say that we can't wait for 2021 to appear.
-With the prospect of vaccines and faster Covid tests, we expect some sort of normality to return at some point, ushering in a variety of wonderful stage shows and the chance for audiences to witness brand new pieces set to become much-loved classics.
-With this in mind, we round-up some of the new musicals coming your way in the next 12 months...
+With vaccines and faster Covid tests now a go-go, we expect some sort of normality to return at some point soon.
+This means a bumper crop of wonderful stage shows and the chance for audiences to witness brand new pieces set to become much-loved classics.
+With this in mind, we round-up some of the new musicals coming your way in the next few months...

 Bob Marley is an iconic musical figure, so it'll be extra special to see his story come to life on stage, with stalwart performer Arinze Kene of Misty fame in the lead role.
 We're already excited and it doesn't even open until next year!
 Lyric Theatre, from October 2021